Legislation of Cannabis in Italy

 Medical and Personal Use

 The cultivation, sale, and import of medical cannabis are permitted with authorization from the Ministry of Health, while personal use remains illegal but decriminalized.
-Possession of cannabis for personal use can result in fines, but not serious charges.
+Possession of weed for personal use can result in fines, but not serious charges.
 The maximum amount for personal use is 1.5 grams, and exceeding this limit may lead to stricter penalties.

 History of Cannabis in Italy